Logos of various brokers available in Belgium

 Curvo: easier than a broker

-Rather than having to pick the right stocks or ETFs among the thousands available through some of the brokers listed above, you invest in a portfolio that is tailored to you and your goals.
+We built Curvo to simplify good ETF investing.
+Rather than having to pick the right ETFs among the thousands available through some of the brokers listed above, you invest in a portfolio that is tailored to you and your goals.
 These portfolios are composed of globally diversified index funds, meaning you earn a piece of the growth of the global economy, and they're best suited to make the most of your savings long term.
-And they're secure, as they're managed by NNEK, a Dutch investment firm under supervision of the regulator in the Netherlands (AFM).
+And they're secure, as they're under the supervision of the regulator in the Netherlands (AFM).

 How Curvo works